mapariel/portfolio/README.md

 `docker-compose -f backend.yml up --build --detach`

-After this, you can launch the frontend with `npm start` from the frontend folder.
+After this, you can install the javascript packages with `npm install` and launch the frontend with `npm start` from the frontend folder.
+The app is reachable at http://localhost:8080/

 For more information about React and Webpack please visit https://aiki.dev/posts/a-bit-of-react/  and https://aiki.dev/posts/connect-frontend-backend/